kurtbuilds/tokio-cron/README.md

 Why you might use it compared to alternatives:

-- It's roughly 200 lines of code.
+- It's roughly 200 lines of code and minimal dependencies
 - It has support for `tracing`

-Here is a
+Here is a comprehensive example:

 ```rust
 use tokio_cron::{Scheduler, Job, daily};
 use std::sync::atomic::{AtomicUsize, Ordering};